AdobeDocs/analytics-2.0-apis/data-repair.md

 #### 1. Estimate repair size

-After the close of the public beta, the Data Repair API will incur charges based on usage.
-The Data Repair API scans every row of data looking for repairs.
+The Data Repair API incurs charges based on usage.
+It scans every row of data looking for repairs.
 Sizing is based on rows scanned.
-The `/serverCallEstimate` endpoint is a required step to help you estimate the cost of a repair .
+The `/serverCallEstimate` endpoint is a required step to help you estimate the cost of a repair.
 The `/serverCallEstimate` endpoint returns a count of the Server Call volume for the report suite date range.
 The endpoint also returns a `validationToken`, which is required for the job creation call.

 #### 2. Create repair